rootzilopochtli/sysadmin-notes/git.md

     git branch -d acalleja/fixch08s01
     ```

-- Create a pull request in GitHub
+- Create a pull request in GitHub (Upstream collaboration)
   - Fork a repo

   - Clone the repo